wids-tucson/wids-tucson-2021/content/home/outline.md

   </div>
 {{% /div %}}--->

-There is no registration fee, but participants need to register by the deadline to allow for planning logistics.
+There is no registration fee, but participants need to register by **April 20th, 2021 at 12pm MST** to allow for planning logistics.
 This meeting is virtual and will be hosted on gathertown and Zoom.
 Participants are encouraged to move between Zoom meetings and network in Gather Town to maximize their own experience.